-If you only have limited time to explore the skate park, go on a hike in the flat to challenging trails to see the best views and try out rock climbing in this prime tourist spot.
+If you only have limited time to explore the state park, go on a hike in the flat to challenging trails to see the best views and try out rock climbing in this prime tourist spot.

-Other activities you can do are swimming, scuba diving, relaxing, and spending your time with your family or loved ones, as the skate park has sandy beaches, hiking and mountain bike trails, and large picnic areas.
+Other activities you can do are swimming, scuba diving, relaxing, and spending your time with your family or loved ones, as the state park has sandy beaches, hiking and mountain bike trails, and large picnic areas.